An introduction to the “Hard Roads to Shu”, their environment, history, and adventures since ancient times

 Figure 9 : Alexander Wylie found the Han River hazardous and Père Armand David and the Russian Expedition of Col. Sosnovsky were boat-wrecked in the rapids.
 (From [R.24])

 Père Armand David made three major journeys in China studying the wildlife and collecting specimens of the flora, fauna and geology.
-He was the first European to see and study the Giant Panda and has given his name to a species of deer (Père David’s deer) previously unknown to Europeans.
+He was the first European to see and study the Giant Panda and gave his name to a species of deer (Père David’s deer) previously unknown to Europeans.
 His third journey in 1872-1873 included investigating areas of the northern and southern slopes of the Qinling Mountains.
 The main report of his activities was published in 1875 as “Journal de Mon Troisième Voyage d’Exploration dans L’Empire Chinois” [R.20].
-After investigations on the northern slopes of the Qinling, he was working near Baoji and decided to go the Hanzhong basin on the southern slopes before returning to Hankou by boat via the Han River.
+After investigations in the Lao and other valleys on the northern slopes of the Qinling, he decided to go the Hanzhong basin on the southern slopes before returning to Hankou by boat via the Han River.
 Perhaps Wylie’s successful journey to Hankou suggested this to him.
-He was aware that Baron von Richthofen had just (1872) travelled through the Qinling using the Northern Plank Road so he decided to take another route along what is usually called the Baoye Road.
-He started on February 15, 1873 and travelled through what today is today called the Shitou River valley, passed the Guangdang Mountains and climbed through the Wuli Po.
+He was aware that Baron von Richthofen had just (1872) travelled through the Qinling using the Northern Plank Road so he decided to take another route along what is usually called the Baoye Road [W.13].
+He started on February 15, 1873 and travelled through today’s Shitou River valley, passed the Guangdang Mountains and climbed through the Wuli Po.
 Reaching the tableland he stayed at a village called Jutou Jie which is the site of the present day county seat of Taibai Xian.
 He notes that there was a road from here to Guozhen in the Wei Valley which had also interested von Richthofen.
 They continued along the Bao River through Jiangkou to join the main Lianyun Road.
-Von Richthofen had already passed this way in 1872 band he read David’s descriptions – especially of wildlife and geology – with great interest and most likely included material from them in his later reports.
+Von Richthofen had already passed this way in 1872 and he later read David’s descriptions – especially of wildlife and geology – with great interest and most likely included material from them in his later reports.
 Père Armand David stayed for some time near Chenggu and Mianxian and made expeditions into the mountains.
-Some of his activity is included in the document on Catholic Priests to be accessed at [W.9].
+Some of his activity is included in the document on Catholic Priests to be accessed at [W.9] and his travels in the Qinling can be found at [W.13].
 He finally went by boat on the Han River from Chenggu to Hankou.
-Unfortunately, his boat was wrecked among the fierce rapids that occur between Yangxian and Shiquan and he lost many specimens – but survived to write his diary.
+Unfortunately, his boat was wrecked on some fierce rapids that occur between Shiquan and Ankang.
+He lost many valuable specimens – but survived to write his diary.

 Figure 10 : Ancient bridge photographed north of Pu’an Zhen in Sichuan in 1897.
 Bridges like this can still be found in this area today.
 (From [R.25])